paul-adam/TS-UNB-Lib-STM32/README.md

 ### Generic software

 The directory "itSource" contains the generic code (including the TS-UNB-Lib) which can be compiled and executed on many STM32 micro controllers (named as "execution targets").
 Adaptations for specific micro controllers are managed by conditional compile with defines.
-The source code documentation may be found in "./itSource/documentation/html/index.html"
+The source code documentation may be found [here](./itSource/documentation/html/index.html).

 ### Specific software